Purchasing property for the first time can be confusing. I can help. E-mail me at kristine@nantahalaproperties.com .

 Nantahala Real Estate Company, INC can walk you through closing - 8283213101

-Escrow: When you're closing on your new property, an escrow holder is used to assure the process will close correctly and on time.
+First, a little about "escrow".
+When you're closing on your new property, an escrow company is used to make sure the transaction will close appropriately and on time.
 Escrow holders hold money for "safe-keeping" in a deal between a buyer and seller.
-An everyday way to think of what an escrow company does is to think of the use of PayPal for Internet purchases.
+For example, in a Web purchase, PayPal is the neutral third party that obtains the buyer's cash, and then hands over the money to the seller.

 • Tax statements